dustinsenos/dustinsenos/README.md

 A goal to enrich peoples’ lives through engineering and design has driven me to create digital products for more than a decade.

-<mark>I’m the co-founder of a new product, _calo_ which launches spring, 2020.
-If you’re interested, [leave your email for updates](https://www.producthunt.com/upcoming/calo).</mark>

 In 2017 I started a [digital product studio](http://www.smallanimalstudios.com) taking on design, product, and prototyping work.
 Previously, I was the [Head of Design at Medium](https://medium.com), a platform where Barack Obama, Tony Hawk, and everyday people share thoughts and stories.
 Before Medium, I was a Software Engineer at [Walt Disney](https://disney.com) and oversaw a team of engineers building the game engine for [Club Penguin](https://clubpenguin.com), a virtual world inhabited by millions of children.

 To build skill and gain perspective, I take on projects in various verticals that are interesting and challenging.
 Below is a selection of projects I've worked on: